18 Best Edge Computing Companies In 2025

 • Intel Security Technologies keeps personal and sensitive data safe

-The company also provides software packages, including computing vision and machine learning applications, to optimize edge solutions for Intel architecture.
-This makes it easy for developers to integrate data analytics on edge compute nodes, distribute time-series analytics on CPUs and GPUs, and run multiple workloads simultaneously on containerized analytics pipelines.
+The company also provides software packages, including computer vision and machine learning applications, to optimize edge solutions for Intel architecture.
+These tools simplify the integration of data analytics on edge compute nodes, enable efficient distribution of time-series analytics across CPUs and GPUs, and support the simultaneous execution of multiple workloads within containerized analytics pipelines.

 Tech Giants Working On Edge Computing